Shahinurbashar/Professional-Profile/_pages/about.md

 ---
 permalink: /
-title: "Academic Pages is a ready-to-fork GitHub Pages template for academic personal websites"
+title: "Hello!
+Welcome to my Website!"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-## Hello!
-### Welcome to my Website!

 I am a Doctoral Candidate in [Planning, Public Policy and Management](https://mnm.uoregon.edu/) at the [University of Oregon](https://www.uoregon.edu/), specializing in urban governance and sustainability, as well as environmental governance in crises.
 I aim to make an impact in research and policy regarding governance to promote equitable access to sustainable urban mobility, especially for vulnerable groups such as women and informal transport workers.
 I hold a Master of Public Policy from Oregon State University and a Master's and Bachelor’s degree in Development Studies from the University of Dhaka, Bangladesh.